 Alternatives to AI Use

 Questions about ethics and impact of AI use are still being negotiated and discovered.
 In addition, questions about data privacy remain unanswered at this time.
 With that in mind, instructors should make accommodations for students who wish not to register for or use those tools (even when required for an assignment).
-Some examples of alternatives might include allowing students to work in pairs or groups or allowing students to use search engines instead of AI and compare results.
+Some examples of alternatives might include allowing students to work in groups or allowing students to use search engines instead of AI and compare results.
 Given existing questions about privacy, students should never be asked to input personal or private information into a GenAI tool.

 Examples of No Use